JasLaumbh/Grocart/README.md

 # Grocart
-A fuuly responsive full stack development using Python,HTML,CSS,Javascript and Mysql
+A fully responsive full stack development website using Python,HTML,CSS,Javascript and Mysql